Reading Time: est. 17 minutes

 - Teacher / Educator: Relational, service-oriented, and structured.
 The relational investment in students gives the work its meaning.

 - Nonprofit Manager: Mission alignment plus collaborative team culture.
-When the cause genuinely resonates, a Nine in nonprofit management can be remarkably effective.
+When the cause resonates, a Nine in nonprofit management can be remarkably effective.

 Structured Support Roles